hamapall/graphql/README.md

 node server.js
 ```

-You are ready to use: http://localhost:3000/
+You are ready to use: http://localhost:3000/\
+or You can check it at: https://hamapall.github.io/graphql/

 ## Audit